sveltejs/svelte/documentation/blog/2024-09-01-whats-new-in-svelte-september-2024.md

 - [ssgoi](https://github.com/meursyphus/ssgoi) is a page transition library thats support animated page transition with every browser - including Safari
 - [@svelte-put/preaction](https://svelte-put-next.vnphanquang.com/docs/preaction) is a proof-of-concept Svelte preprocessor that allows usage of "preaction" - an extension to Svelte action with the ability to add static attributes on server-side
 - [svelte-standalone](https://github.com/brenoliradev/svelte-standalone) is a series of configurations that aims to process any svelte widget to a single standalone javascript file
+- [svelte-cartesian](https://github.com/theetrain/svelte-cartesian) is a single component that helps with rendering all prop combinations of a provided component for visual regression testing

 That's it for this month!
 Let us know if we missed anything on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.gg/svelte).